HEIGVD-S3-DAI/fastpaws/docs/protocol.md

 The server will send messages using multicast with UDP fire-and-forget pattern /230.0.0.0:4446 (we always refer to this when talking about the server sending multicast request below), this communication doesn't need to be initiated.

-### Join server
+### Join the server

 The client initiate the communication using unicast with UDP request-response pattern on the server port : 4445.

 This first request is asking to join the game with a given username.

-The server has to verify if that username isn't already taken.
+The server has to verify if that username is valid (isn't already taken, too long or contains invalid characters).

-If the username is valid, the server stores it and responds with a list of all the other usernames of clients waiting to play and indicating if they're ready or not.
+If the username is valid, the server stores it and responds with a list of all the other usernames of clients waiting to play and indicating their status (ready, not ready, in game).
 It will also send a multicast request to inform that a new client joined providing his username.

 If it is not valid, it responds by asking the client to choose another username until a valid one is proposed.